whatvn/denny/README.md

 # denny
-http server which simplify request handling and logging
+common http server which simplify request handling and logging by combining libraries, framework to be able to

 - use class base request controller, one controller for one handler
-- simple cache usage
+- make cache usage simpler
-- open tracing attached
+- use open tracing
-- simpler config reader
+- make config reader simpler
-- logger is attached in controller, log should be showed as steps and in only one line for every request
+- make logger attached in controller, log should be showed as steps and in only one line for every request

 `denny` is not a http server from scratch, by now it's based on [gin framework](https://github.com/gin-gonic/gin) (currently) but aim to allow user to switch framework by configuration.